hpe-storage/flexvolume-driver/examples/kubernetes/hpe-cloud-volumes/README.md

 | replStore | Text | Replication store name.
 Should be used with importVolAsClone parameter to clone a replica volume |

 ## Import parameters
-Importing volumes to Kubernetes requires the source Nimble volume to be offline.
-All previous Access Control Records and Initiator Groups will be stripped from the volume when put under control of the HPE Volume Driver for Kubernetes FlexVolume Plugin.
+Importing volumes to Kubernetes requires the source Cloud volume to be not attached to any nodes.
+All previous Access Control Records will be stripped from the volume when put under control of the HPE Volume Driver for Kubernetes FlexVolume Plugin.

 | Parameter | String | Description |
 | --------- | ------ | ----------- |